The best theme parks in Japan for kids (ranked for 2026)

 👉 Click here to check prices and availability and to book your Universal Studios Japan tickets

-🎁 Use code THATMUMTRAVEL5KLOOK for an extra 5% off all Klook ticket prices
+🎁 Use code THATMUMTRAVEL5KLOOK for an extra reader discount on all Klook ticket prices

 3. Sanrio Puroland – Tama, Tokyo